enorms/connect-by-coffee/README.md

 - electric kettle in your kitchen: plug => colored light in your office: bulb
 - laundry machine: plug => (a different color) light in your office: bulb

+## Feature roadmap:

+- map across WiFi networks (currently works only one on local)

 # setup

 ## Development env